tito-arch/BABC-2/content/posts/what-is-neural-link.md

 Elon Musk also said that neural links can be used to collect data from a person's mind and when the person dies the same data can be uploaded into another person's body and the same person can be able to live again because scientifically speaking

-> "_A person is only a collection of your memory and maybe experiences since the body you were born with it's not the same body you have now body cells grow and die actually according to research you lose about_ **30,000 to 40,000 dead skin cells** _every minute.
+> "_A person is only a collection of his memories and maybe experiences since the body you were born with it's not the same body you have now body cells grow and die actually according to research you lose about_ **30,000 to 40,000 dead skin cells** _every minute.
 But one thing you will agree with me is that your memories are the same since the day you were born, of course excluding people with memory conditions.
 The conclusion here is that a person is only a collection of memories.
-So if these memories were to be digitally uploaded to another body then it will be correct to say you have died and resurrected in another body_"
+So if these memories were to be digitally uploaded to another body then it will be correct to say you have died and resurrected in another body."_

 Read more about mind uploading in[ The singularity is near]().